ghajba/wp-editor/README.md

 This is a simple module meant to convert Markdown files to XML (XHTML) and send them to WordPress.com via ~~REST~~ XML-RPC.

+The application is available at PyPI for install: https://pypi.python.org/pypi/wpedit

 The idea behind this all is to make the base of an open-source offline WordPress.com blog entry editor.

 The first part converts the text written in a specific MarkDown language to XML (or XHTML).